DEBORAH AMOS, Host:

 NPR's Barbara Bradley Hagerty tells the story.

-Mr. SCOTT LIVELY (Evangelical): Male homosexuality has historically been, not adult to adult, it's been adult to teenager.
+SCOTT LIVELY: Male homosexuality has historically been, not adult to adult, it's been adult to teenager.
 Adults sodomizing teenage boys.

 BRADLEY HAGERTY: Afterwards, Lively spoke to the Ugandan parliament about what he calls the dangers of the gay agenda.
 A few months later, a bill was introduced to execute people for some homosexual acts.
 Lively says he thinks the bill goes too far.

-Mr. JIM NAUGHTON (Episcopal Diocese of Washington, D.C.): They are showing up in rooms filled with gasoline and throwing lighted matches around, and then saying, well, I never intended the fire.
+JIM NAUGHTON: They are showing up in rooms filled with gasoline and throwing lighted matches around, and then saying, well, I never intended the fire.

 BRADLEY HAGERTY: Now, many U.S. evangelicals, including Scott Lively, say they are mortified by the death penalty provision.
 Naughton doesn't buy it.